xpdAcq/xpdAcq/doc/quickstart.rst

 If you want to query any ``xpdAcq`` or ``xpdAn`` function, type the function name with a ``?`` at the end and hit return.
 Documentation for what parameters the function takes, and any default values, and what the function returns will be printed.
-For example, in your ``collection`` terminal type:
+For example, in your ``collection-yyQn.x`` terminal type:

 .. code-block:: python